 Delphix’s data platform helps large institutions including the US Army, Clorox, and the University of Manchester meet the moment and transform digitally.
-Recently, digital agency FFW, a Pantheon partner, reimagined Delphix's website by eliminating the website re-platform in favor of continuous development and innovation.
+Recently the digital agency FFW, a Pantheon partner, reimagined Delphix's website by eliminating the website re-platform in favor of a continuous development approach.

 When Kyle Letterle, the Agile Team Project Manager at FFW, was initially approached by Delphix to help them through a major re-platform of their website, he was in a really difficult position.
 The task at hand: How do you overhaul the website of the industry’s leading programmable data platform in a mere four weeks time?